amiaopensource/av-python-carpentry/_episodes/09-aboutavfiles.md

 If we hope to analyze our collection of media files on a deeper level, beginning to make larger overall comparisons, or if we simply want to transmit that information into a database or some other type of information system, we’ll first need to export that data in a structured form.

-CSV, or comma separated values, is one of many tabular data structures that python supports, but it will serve our purposes nicely as it’s human and machine readable, lightweight, and has fairly extensive tool support.
+CSV, or comma separated values, is one of many tabular data structures that python supports.
+It will serve our purposes nicely as it’s human and machine readable, lightweight, and has fairly extensive tool support.
 But as with other modules that we’ve encountered, we’ll need to:
 1. use an import statement to incorporate csv functionality into our code (note that the csv module does not require a separate pip installation)
 2. learn key components of the csv syntax in order to use it properly